COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 - Uncontrolled changes in a project's scope.
 This can occur when the scope of a project is not clearly defined, documented or controlled.

-Standing offer arrangement (also known as common-use supply arrangements)
+Standing offer arrangement

 - An arrangement between the government and a supplier(s) that sets out the terms and conditions, including price, under which a business agrees to supply an undefined volume of goods or services for a specified period.
 Government purchasers can then subsequently buy directly from a supplier on the arrangement without having to go through a normal procurement process.

 - A business that provides goods or services to a contractor (sometime knows as the primary or head contractor).

 - An enterprise known to be capable of supplying required goods or services.
 It includes manufacturers, stockists, resellers, merchants, distributors, consultants and contractors.